ahnchive/ahnchive.github.io/pages/research.md

   </figure>
 </div>

-Our visual system is constantly receiving a large amount of information from the environment, and attention plays a critical role in selectively focusing on the most relevant aspects of our visual environment.
-My research is centered on exploring the role of attention in visual processing and how it shapes our perception of the world.
-I use computational models and behavioral experiments to investigate the mechanisms underlying attention and how they facilitate object recognition, grouping, and search in humans.
-By developing an artificial vision system that can mimic and predict human attentional processes more accurately, I aim to improve the safety and sophistication of human-machine interaction in visual environments.
-This will enable more intuitive and effective collaboration between humans and machines in various applications.
-Currently, I'm exploring the use of generative models to explain human object-based attention.
+Our visual system is constantly bombarded with a large amount of information from the environment, and how we intelligently select and accumulate these information to maintain a stable world representation is not understood.
+I aim to address this question using neuroscientific and psychophysical methods.
+I'm particularly interested in using deep learning models to identify the computational mechanisms (e.g., attention) required for producing intelligent visual behaviors (e.g., eye movements).
+I believe that understanding and developing a vision system that can mimic and predict human intelligent visual behaviors will benefit both science and applications, enhancing the interactivity and interpretability between human and computer vision.
+Currently, I'm exploring the use of generative models to explain human object-based perception and attention

 **Keywords:** Vision, Attention, Eye-movements, Gaze Prediction, Computational Modeling